terraform-ibm-modules/documentation/docs/implementation-guidelines.md

-# Implementation Guidelines
+# Implementation Guidelines :id= imp-gls

-## Module structure
+## Module structure :id=imp-gls-struct

-A common [module structure](module_structure.md) is available.
+A common [module structure](module-structure.md) is available.
 Any new module should adhere with this structure.
 These guidelines are broadly based on the ones prescribed by Hashicorp.

-## Module namimg
+## Module namimg :id=imp-gls-naming

 Module repositories for IBM Cloud must use the three-part name format `terraform-ibm-<NAME>`, where:
 - `<NAME>` reflects the type of infrastructure the module manages.